Guanella Pass TrailheadAddress Guanella Pass Rd, Idaho Springs, CO 80452, USA

 While in town, look for special events, like the Georgetown Home & Garden Tour in the summer (typically late July), when private homes open their doors to the public to share their stunning homes.
 You can walk through real homes, museums and churches and pretend you live in the Victorian times.

-Another fun activity in Georgetown is to take a ride on the Georgetown Loop Railroad, with one particularly breathtaking spot perched 93 feet above Clear Creek.
+Another fun activity in Georgetown is to take a ride on the Georgetown Loop Railroad, with one particularly breathtaking spot perched nearly 100 above Clear Creek.
 Learn about the mining history on this fun ride and if you want, you can even explore an old silver mine — with a guide and hard hat, of course.

-The Historic Hamill House Museum: This is arguably the main attraction in Georgetown’s historic district.
+The Historic Hamill House Museum: This restored "Country Gothic" house is arguably the main attraction in Georgetown’s historic district.
 It’s elegant and perfectly preserved, down to the decoration and furniture and even landscaping techniques.
 On the walls, you can find the original wallpaper and throughout the building, original furniture.
 It's one of a kind.
+While there, see an exhibit about the pioneers who helped build this community.
+This historic organization that owns this house holds other special events throughout the year, too, including a paranormal ghost tour around Halloween time and Christmas programming.

-The Hotel De Paris: If you decide to stop and stay the night while on your road trip, this is where to book your overnight.
-This hotel dates back to the late 1800s and not just beautiful; it also has a sweet story.
+The Hotel De Paris Museum: This historic hotel dates back to the late 1800s and has been converted to a museum.
+It's not just beautiful; it also has a sweet story.
 Back in the day, the residents of Georgetown banded together to help a miner start the hotel after he was injured from saving his friend in a mine blast.
 It has remained a staple of Georgetown — and its community spirit — ever since.

 Mount Bierstadt: No visit to Colorado is complete without gazing upon, shooting photos of or, if at all possible, visiting the top of at least one fourteener.
 This one is 14,065 feet.
 The hike to the top is considered intermediate, with a total elevation gain of 2,850 feet over seven miles roundtrip.
 Many people consider this a great first-timer fourteener because it’s relatively easy — well, for a fourteener.
 The trail really only gets tough at the end.
 Make sure you are prepared for the exertion and the altitude.
 Drink plenty of water and prepare with a smartly packed backpack before heading out.